Quick guide to authenticated web-app scanning

 Starting a scan

-Once you've added all your authentications to your targets you can start a scan as you normally would.
+Once you've added any needed authentications to your targets you can start a scan as you normally would.

 Please note, that when you start a scan all authentications will be tested – there is no way to specify which authentications you want to include in the scan, currently – this will mean if you have 4 authentications assigned to the target all 4 authenticated scans will be started against the target.

-If you click on the View Progress button you'll see how complete (approximately) your scan is.
-Please note, this approximation will become more accurate the more scans you run.
+Please note, the progress base is an approximation but this will become more accurate the more scans you run.

 If you ever see "Analyzing Results", don't worry, it just means that our team are manually something to make sure they're accurate.